raybishun/selfstudy/security/splunk/How_to_Forward_Windows_Event_Viewer_Logs_to_Splunk.md

 mkdir eventvwr
 cd eventvwr
 ```
-In the Splunk Portal, refresh the Settings\Distributed Environment\Forwarder management page
+2. In the Splunk Portal, refresh the Settings\Distributed Environment\Forwarder management page
-eventvwr should automatically appear under the Apps(1) tabs
+3. eventvwr should automatically appear under the Apps(1) tabs
-Back in the SSH session, mkdir local (opt/splunk/etc/deployment-apps/eventvwr/local)
+4. Back in the SSH session, mkdir local (opt/splunk/etc/deployment-apps/eventvwr/local)
 ```
 cd local
 ls -hal /opt/splunk/etc/system/local (to view the Server Class files)
 ```
-In the Splunk Portal, select the Server Classes tabs
+5. In the Splunk Portal, select the Server Classes tabs
-Create one
+6. Create one
-New Server Class: win_servers
+7. New Server Class: win_servers
-Save
+8. Save
-Add Apps
+9. Add Apps
-Select eventvwr
+10. Select eventvwr
-Save
+11. Save
-Add Clients
+12. Add Clients
-For this lab environment, I entered an asteric in the Include (whitelist)
+13. For this lab environment, I entered an asterisk in the Include (whitelist)
-Save
+14. Save
-Back to Forwarder Management, verify the Server Classes (1) now shows 1 client deployed
+15. Back to Forwarder Management, verify the Server Classes (1) now shows 1 client deployed
-Back in the SSH session, enter the below
+16. Back in the SSH session, enter the below
 ```
 cat /opt/splunk/etc/system/local/serverclass.conf
 ```
+### Verify the .conf files were created
-On the Windows 10 client, verify the app.conf file was created under: C:\Program Files\SplunkUniversalForwarder\etc\apps\eventvwr\local
+1. On the Windows 10 client, verify the app.conf file was created under: C:\Program Files\SplunkUniversalForwarder\etc\apps\eventvwr\local
-Back in the SSH session, verify the app.conf file was created under: /opt/splunk/etc/deployment-apps/eventvwr/local
+2. Back in the SSH session, verify the app.conf file was created under: /opt/splunk/etc/deployment-apps/eventvwr/local

 ### Create New Indexer
 1. Log into the Splunk Portal